Foupi/ada_air_guitar/README.md

 In the future, it shall hold:

--   The design description, holding the low-level requirements;
 -   The trace data, holding the links between HLRs, LLRs and elements of the architecture;
 -   The test cases for functions that could easily be tested (those not